NehaNishikant/ava_downloader/README.md

 All figures in figs folder

-All other files used to preprocess data into the dataset .pt files.
+All other files used to preprocess data into the dataset .pt files or are from the original github repo.
 You do not need to use these as the datasets have already been preprocessed into the right format in the .pt files.
 More info in paper.